 Life gets in the way.
 You want to have the right systems in place and get ahead while you can so that you’re prepared for whatever life throws at you.
 This is the best way to make sure you stay on track when life does happen.
 Say you have a loved one move in with you, a child goes to college, or an emergency happens – it won’t get any easier to get a leg-up with an extenuating circumstance tacked on to your situation.

-Create income for retirement
+Create Income for Retirement

 While retirement is the time you’re winding down from working full-time and transitioning into a life of traveling and relaxing, that doesn’t mean your income has to stop on your last day at the office.